samuelclay/turntouch-mac/README.md

 pod install
 ```

-#### Running on a device
+#### Running on a Mac

-To use Turn Touch you must run the iOS app on a device.
-Works with both iPhone and iPad.
+Works on all Macs running the latest OS.

 ## Contribute

-We would love you for the contribution to the **Turn Touch iOS app**.
+We would love you for the contribution to the **Turn Touch Mac OS app**.

 Here's what you will need to do to add a new app:

-1. Copy one of the [/Turn Touch iOS/Modes](Turn%20Touch%20iOS/Modes) apps.
+1. Copy one of the [/Turn Touch Mac/Modes](Turn%20Touch%20Mac/Modes) apps.
 If you can't choose, use the Music app, as it's pretty easy to clean.
-2. Add your app to the list of available apps in [/Turn Touch iOS/Models/TTModeMap.swift](Turn%20Touch%20iOS/Models/TTModeMap.swift)
+2. Add your app to the list of available apps in [/Turn Touch Mac/Models/TTModeMap.m](Turn%20Touch%20Mac/Models/TTModeMap.m)
-3. Make sure to test on your iOS device
+3. Make sure to test on your Mac
 4. Submit a Pull Request with the app improvement or addition.

 ## Turn Touch open source repositories and documentation